NovaVoidHowl/CVRFury/.Docs/Mass Conversion Tooling/Colliders, Constraints and Pointers-Receivers/Plan.md

 ## Reuse Strategy

-The implementation should expose the existing conversion logic through callable methods or a shared service layer so that both the inspector UI and the bulk tool use the same behavior.
+The implementation exposes the existing conversion logic through callable shared APIs so that both the inspector UI and the bulk tool use the same behavior.

 That avoids: